Borough of Great Yarmouth: Elections

+Premises

+The council is based at Great Yarmouth Town Hall on Hall Plain, which was completed in 1882 for the old borough council.

+Geography

 The borough comprises the urban area of Great Yarmouth itself, together with 21 surrounding parishes.
 At the time of the 2001 census, the borough had an area of 182 km², of which 26 km² was in the urban area and 156 km² in the surrounding parishes.
 The borough had a population of 90,810 in 39,380 households, with 47,288 people in 21,007 households living in the urban area, whilst 43,522 people in 18,373 households lived in the surrounding parishes.

 Places

 Besides Great Yarmouth itself, other significant settlements in the borough include: